rust-lang/surveys/surveys/2024-annual-survey/questions.md

 >
 > Allow the cohort to mention specific language features they might be eagerly waiting for, see https://github.com/rust-lang/surveys/pull/234/files#r1347633041

+### Which of the following aspects of Rust present non-trivial problems to your programming productivity?

+Type: select all that apply (optional)

+- Implementing things on tuples
+- Splitting things across crates (orphan rule)
+- Having to do iterator implementations manually
+- Not being able to do enough in const fn
+- Implementing Rust plugins with a stable ABI
+- Interoperating with other languages (e.g. C and C++)
+- Achieving structured concurrency with async code
+- Writing executor-agnostic async code
+- Borrow checker not allowing valid code
+- Other (please specify)

+> **justification**
+>
+> Conversely, try asking which /problems/ they encountered and let the Rust project figure out what is needed to improve in these areas

 ### Which features stabilized in the past 12 months do you use the most?

 The text in the parentheses shows in which Rust version was the feature stabilized.